oballe1/insight/README.md

 ## Getting Started

-There are 2 different personals involved in this guide, the "Administrator" and the "Developer".
+There are 2 different personnel involved in this guide, the "Administrator" and the "Developer".

 **Administrator**